 Hi.
 I’m Casey Tichy.
-I live in Easton, CT and I am a freshman at Joel Barlow High School.
+I live in Easton, CT and I am a sophomore at JBHS.
 I had quite an artistic upbringing; growing up immersed in Latvian folk dancing and music for thirteen years.
 I also participated in theater groups getting many lead roles.

-I have been taking lessons and playing drums at Jim Royle Drum Studio with my teacher, Brian Ente for almost 4 years.
+I have been taking lessons and playing drums at Jim Royle Drum Studio with my teacher, Brian Ente for almost 5 years.
 I also played steel pan in an ensemble group at the studio.
+I also play in a band, “The Bottling Company” at David Morgan’s Music Shed in Redding, CT.
+I am also in the band at my high school.

 Drums has always been a part of me ever since I was 2 years old.
 My grandparents would give me pots and pans and I would hit them with the metal and wooden spoons to play in the kitchen when they were watching me.
 I really loved the different sounds and beats I could make.

-At middle school, I chose percussion out of all the instruments because percussion seemed really, really cool.
+In middle school, I chose percussion out of all the instruments because percussion seemed really, really cool.
 But who knew percussion was one class with eight boys.
 At least I was the first girl in my middle school to go through percussion for a full three years!
-This year I participated in School of Rock 70’s rock radio.
+I participated in School of Rock 70’s rock radio.
 I love being on stage.

 Drums pushed me through the struggles of dyslexia, auditory processing and my juvenile rheumatoid arthritis.
 I believe that using coordination on the drum set has really helped me with my dyslexia and auditory processing.
 School is a challenge but that doesn’t stop my passion for drums.

-I love Rock and Roll and Alternative Music and that’s why I picked Blink 182 “All the Small Things”.
+I love Rock and Roll and Alternative Music and that’s why I picked “Smooth Criminal” by Alien Ant Farm.

 My drum teacher told me about a concert in NYC.
-When I saw the Hit Like a Girl concert in NYC, I got really excited and I am happy that there is an organization that celebrates girls and women playing drums.
+When I saw the Hit Like a Girl concert in NYC a few years ago, I got really excited and I am happy that there is an organization that celebrates girls and women playing drums.
 Drumming should not be gender specific!
+I was so proud to be a finalist last year in the Hit Like A Girl competition!!